michael-bmstu/HingeKnitter/readme.md

   - file: program will process only one given file
 - paths(3 buttons):
     - to the task folder/file
-    - to the folder where processed file(-s) will be saved
+    - to the folder where processed file(-s) will be saved, also a cash folder(file(-s) with sequences where _pattern_ wasn't found) will be created here
     - to the file with hinge sequences
 - prefix(default=file):
   - prefix for the processed file(-s), will use for naming processed file(-s)